filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/client-contract-tutorial/index.md

     --remove-unsealed-copy true \
 ```

 Parameters such as the `collateral` and `price-per-epoch` are set to `0`.
 On mainnet, these would be determined by storage providers, but since this is on the Calibration testnet, the storage providers should pick up the jobs even with these parameters set to `0`.

+If you have a verified deal with data cap, be sure to set the "verified-deal" parameter to "true".

 ### Storage provider picks up the job

 Now if you’ve invoked the task with all the correct parameters, the method will execute on-chain and emit an event that Boost storage providers will be listening to.
 If the deal is well-formed and the parameters are acceptable, they will download the .car file, double-check to ensure the `piece-cid` and `piece-size` match the deal and publish your storage deal!
 This could take up to a day.
 Once the deal is published, you can find it on a [Calibration testnet block explorer]({{< relref "/networks/calibration/explorers" >}}).
 The client in the deal should be the `t4` address of the smart contract we called `MakeStorageDeal` on.

+### Check Deal Status on Chain

+You can check the status of the deal by running the [get-deal-status](https://github.com/filecoin-project/fevm-hardhat-kit/blob/main/tasks/deal-client/get-deal-status) task in the hardhat starter kit.
+To do run this command in your terminal:

+`yarn hardhat get-deal-status --pieceCid
+baga6ea4seaqktvwmaowt3ghzpxyyyah7zhv2smjoqmgh6ax4zlqdwr6il73jsli`

+replacing the piece cid above with on you want to lookup.
+The deal can be in one of the following statuses:

+  * None: The deal hasn't been accepted by the Storage Provider
+  * RequestSubmitted: The deal has picked up by the Storage Provider
+  * DealPublished: The deal has been published on-chain.
+This mean the storage provider has begun sealing the deal.
+  * DealActivated: The deal is active and the provider is providing storage proofs on-chain
+  * DealTerminated: The deal has ended

 ### Conclusion